 An animation director leads a production’s animation team.
 As mentioned, they are in charge of monitoring the animations’ creation and synchronization and making sure they are all consistent.
 To match the animations to the storyboard, animation directors work closely with the writers.
 They interact with actors to produce action scenarios that animators can render or voice-overs for cartoons.

-The person in this position may work independently or as a studio employee.
+The person in this position may work independently or as an animation studio employee.
 Depending on the project, the animation director may be given the creative freedom to choose team members and hire them or to draw the original designs for the characters.
 The production team and an animation director collaborate closely to review and edit the finished animation.
 Studios will occasionally hire these experts to work on specific episodes or scenes.
 In other cases, they may continue to work on the project during its production.

 How to Become an Animation Director?